rbqdev/nextjs-uber-clone/README.md

 - Socket.io
   - To be able to get a real time communication between a rider and driver
 - Postgres
-  - I already worked with Posgres before and was recomended on
+  - I already worked with Posgres before and was recomended on challenge description
 - Prisma
   - Choosed because is a easy ORM to use and with good type safe generating
 ```